 - Captain Edward Hanson Sale, 10th (Service) Battalion, Gloucestershire Regiment

-- Private William Henry Wells, Royal Scots Fusiliers
+- Private William Henry Wells, 1st Battalion, Royal Scots Fusiliers

 Lawrence George Berry was born in Shirley in 1889, and appears with his parents, George and Louisa, on the 1891 census living in Shirley Street.
 It seems that he was known as George, as it is under this name that he is listed in some records.
 There was a difference in age of 27 years between his parents, with his father George, an agricultural labourer, dying in 1899, aged 77, when Lawrence George would have been just 10 years old.
 By 1901, the Berry family was living at Shirley Heath, with George’s widow, Louisa, aged 51, working as a laundress.
 Louisa died in 1903, and three of her children, 26-year-old farm labourer Abel, Rachel (28) and Kenneth (21, gardener), were all living together at Sharmans Cross in 1911.
 The whereabouts of Lawrence George Berry in 1911 aren’t known, so please let us know if you come across him in census records.
 He first entered a Theatre of War on 6th July 1915, and has no known grave but is commemorated on the Menin Gate Memorial, Belgium.
 He is commemorated locally on the was memorial at St James’s Church, Shirley.

 Ernest Franklin who was born in Coventry is believed to be the same E. Franklin recorded on the Berkswell war memorial as having died in 1915.
 Confusingly, there is another E. Franklin – Edward Franklin – who was born in 1885 in Ryton on Dunsmore and whose family had moved to Burton Green by 1901 where his father, George, became a renowned bee expert.
 However, research by a local author, Clive, suggest that Edward served with the local volunteer rifle corps – the Arden Corps – and survived the war to die in 1958, aged 73.
-We haven’t been able to find out any more biographical details of Rifleman Ernest Franklin, born in Coventry but enlisted with the Royal Irish Rifles in Drogheda, County Louth.
+We haven’t been able to find out much about Rifleman Ernest Franklin, other than he was born in Coventry but enlisted with the Royal Irish Rifles in Drogheda, County Louth.
 He was killed in action and is commemorated on the Ploegsteert Memorial in Belgium.
+His next-of-kin is listed as his widow, Sarah.

 Charles Jones was born in 1895 at Lapworth and baptised there on 7th May 1899, the same day as his younger sister, Alice Hemming Jones.
 Charles was the fifth child and fourth son born to George Jones (a bricklayer) and his wife Ada Alice Helen (nee Parsons).
 The couple had eight children of whom one, George Frederick, died in November 1889 at the age of 15 months.
 The family lived at Wharf Lane, Lapworth from at least 1888 until at least 1901.
 By 1911 they had moved to Rose Cottage, Stratford Road, Hockley Heath.
 At this time, 16-year-old Charles was listed as being a domestic page boy.
 He first entered a Theatre of War (France) on 7th July 1915, just under three months before he was killed.
 He has no known grave and is commemorated on the Loos Memorial in Belgium, as well as on local memorials at Lapworth and Hockley Heath.

 John Thomas Rowley was one of 12 children born to railway plate layer Henry King (born Codsall, Staffordshire) and his wife, Elizabeth (born Patshull, Staffordshire).
 The birth places of the children show the family moved from Brewood to Tettenhall (both Staffordshire) and then to Yardley (Worcestershire) before moving on to Sheldon, and then Castle Bromwich between 1891-3.
+John was privately baptised at Castle Bromwich on 1st November 1897.
 On the 1901 and 1911 censuses the family was living at cottages at Buckland End, Castle Bromwich and Henry was working for the Midland Railway by 1911, whilst 13-year-old John was a farm labourer.
 It’s known that John first entered a Theatre of War on 8th September 1915, just under three weeks before he was killed.
 He is commemorated on the Loos Memorial and also on the village war memorial at Castle Bromwich and on a war memorial plaque inside St Margaret’s and St Mary’s Church, Castle Bromwich.

 Edward Hanson Sale was the second old Packwoodian to die on 25th September 1915.
 He was born in Atherstone in 1891, the eldest child of parents Alfred (a solicitor) and Annie Gertrude.
 He attended Packwood Haugh School (which was in the Solihull Rural District at the time of the war) before going on to Aldenham School, Herefordshire, where he was a member of the O.T.C. for two years.
 In 1911 he was a boarder in Pimlico, working as an insurance clerk.
 Serving with the Berkshire Yeomanry for two years, he was appointed to a Temporary Regular Commission in the Gloucestershire Regiment as a Second Lieutenant on 17th October 1914 and posted to the 10th (Service) Battalion Gloucestershire Regiment.
 He was promoted to full Lieutenant in February 1915 and became Captain in July 1916, being promoted to company commander just a couple of week before his death.
 The Tamworth Herald 11th September 1915 reported his promotion and quoted a letter he sent home in which he said: “It is interesting work, and fairly safe so long as we keep our heads down, but there are snipers everywhere.”
 He was killed in action at Loos, and is commemorated at St Mary’s A.D.S.
 Cemetery, Haisnes.
 His brother, Lieutenant Richard Lauder Sale, died of wounds 15th January 1918, aged 30.